agmarco/SNC-Distortion-Check/README.md

     yarn run build:hot

+## Python Path

+Note, in order to run python tests or scripts, you will need to be sure that the root of the repository is on the PYTHONPATH.

+You can set by running:

+    export PYTHONPATH=.

+from the root of the repository.

 ## Creating a demo database on Heroku

 First, make sure you have a fresh database.
 You can reset it from the Heroku database web UI (I have not been able to get it to work from the CLI for some reason).